No passwords, No popups, No AI, No cost:

 sidebar

-Ed. note: Readers, to the extent possible, please suggest generic types of finish: polyurethane, varnish, epoxy, lacquer, wax, preserving oil, single-component or 2K clearcoats, etc., rather than a brand or source ( huh? why?)
+Ed. note: Readers, to the extent practical, please suggest generic types of finish: polyurethane, varnish, epoxy, lacquer, wax, preserving oil, single-component or 2K clearcoats, etc., rather than a brand or source ( huh? why?)

 Varnishing cast iron?